reverentgeek/okta.github.io/_source/_posts/2019-09-05-laravel-authentication.md

 Laravel's architecture is based on the Model-View-Controller (MVC) pattern.
 MVC emerged from research of the development of graphical user interfaces and it's not particularly suited to Web applications which are based on a request-response cycle with a noticeable latency and a strict delineation between the frontend and backend.
 There are certain shortcomings of the pattern when applied to the Web:

-* there is some debate in the community about the proper way to handle data validation, user authentication/authorization, session management and other specifics of a Web application in a traditional MVC model;
+* There is some debate in the community about the proper way to handle data validation, user authentication/authorization, session management and other specifics of a Web application in a traditional MVC model.
-* the MVC model needs to be expanded (usually with an additional Service layer) if you want to separate the business logic of the application cleanly while maintaining lean controllers and pure models.
+* The MVC model needs to be expanded (usually with an additional Service layer) if you want to separate the business logic of the application cleanly while maintaining lean controllers and pure models.

 However, MVC is a very popular pattern in many web-related languages and frameworks and it has some merit since it does allow you to separate the application's internal representation of data from the UI presentation and the request/response control code.